Skip to main content

 1. Determining whether the action is official and protected – even with the best will in the world, it may not be possible to avoid industrial action altogether.
 We can assist you in distinguishing between official and unofficial action and determining whether balloting and notification procedures have been complied with.
 Where action is unlawful, we can help you consider the options available, including obtaining court orders to prevent an unlawful strike and considering whether disciplinary action against participating employees, including possible dismissal, is appropriate.
 Where a strike is lawful, but continues beyond the 12-week ‘protected period’, we can support you with the process of assessing whether dismissal of employees for continued action may be fair.

 1. Running your business during industrial action – as part of contingency planning, the business may need to re-deploy non-striking employees from other parts of the business based in other locations to cover the work of striking employees and/or use casual/agency staff.
-The law has recently changed to allow agencies to supply agency workers to cover striking employees, but where agency workers are used, and where non-striking workers are to be redeployed, careful consideration should be given to health and safety obligations and training.
+However, there are strict legal rules which must be complied with and it is a criminal offence for agency workers to be supplied to undertake the duties normally performed by a worker who is on strike or taking part in industrial action.
+Where non-striking workers are to be redeployed, careful consideration should be given to health and safety obligations and training.
 We can support you in preparing a plan to keep the business operating and in the plan is legally compliant.

 1. Conduct during the action – while peaceful picketing is permitted, we have seen instances where picketing has crossed the threshold of acceptable behaviour.
 We can advise you on urgent legal action which may be taken when faced with unlawful picketing, including engaging with the unions, taking court action and dealing with individual cases where a picketing employee’s action constitutes misconduct.